Why can’t the Ozone Leisure Park stay as it is?

 Is all the existing leisure space being replaced by science labs?

-No. The project will be a mixed-use site, featuring both lab and office space, alongside leisure and community spaces.
 The office and lab space is essential to fund the delivery and long-term success of the leisure and community spaces.

 What sort of community facilities are you considering?

-We are considering a range of community facilities based on feedback and the needs of the local area.
+We continue to consider a range of community facilities based on feedback and the needs of the local area.
 These may include flexible event spaces, areas for social gatherings, recreational facilities, and new green spaces.
 We are also exploring options for educational or cultural spaces, along with potential health and wellbeing services.
 Through the investment delivered by additional office and lab space, we can make these community spaces a reality.
 We are keen to hear from the community about what facilities would best serve their needs.

 Will you keep a cinema?